edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/setup.md

 ### Install Tools
 Install the build, media streaming, and parsing tools:
     ```bash
     sudo apt install build-essential jq curl
     ```

+!!!
+Note
-NOTE: The device service ONLY works on Linux with kernel v5.10 or higher.
+    The device service ONLY works on Linux with kernel v5.10 or higher.

 The table below lists command line tools this guide uses to help with EdgeX configuration and device setup.